 8. Who is your role model?

-One interesting question that is sometimes overlooked is, “Who is your role model?”
-Most of the time, there is someone people admire and strive to be similar to.
+One interesting question that is sometimes overlooked is, "Who is your role model?"
+Most of the time, people admire and strive to be similar.
 Asking your team members about their role models can help you bring them together and understand what they value in others.